 Consisting of five faculty members, the Dissertation Committee normally includes the four members of the candidate's Dissertation Committee and an additional member from the University's graduate faculty who serves as the Graduate Dean's representative.
 In accordance with Graduate School regulations, that representative must be from outside the department.
+The Dean's Representative may also serve as a full member of the committee.
 One member serves as the dissertation director.
 If two faculty members are to serve as co-directors, permission from the Graduate School must be obtained.
 In some cases, a committee member from another university may serve if his/her area of expertise is needed.
 The faculty member must be approved by both the Department and by the Graduate School; please contact the CGS for more details on this process.
 This Committee should be assembled by the time that the prospectus is submitted.